Kane County Lawyers Protecting Retirement Assets

 • Keeping retirement assets in the name of the account holder and compensating the other spouse using other marital assets such as real estate holdings or business interests.
 By properly valuing all assets, an equitable division is possible.
 Our attorneys work with experienced financial experts to value our clients' marital assets.

 If retirement assets are a part of your marital estate, contact the experienced divorce attorneys at Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
-We will confidentially discuss your specific financial circumstances and objectives and work with you to create a strategy to achieve your goals.
-Our firm is located in St. Charles, IL and we work with clients throughout the area including Kane, DuPage, DeKalb, and Kendall Counties.
+We are here to provide you with a private space to discuss your objectives and work with you to create a strategy to achieve your goals.
+Our office is located in St. Charles, IL and we work with clients throughout various counties in Northern Illinois, including Kane, DeKalb, Kendall, and DuPage.

 Contact Us